digitalkeith01/js-attendance/README.md

 ### Additional Gatherings "attendanceViewerAdditonal.html"

 One more field is added to the form.
-Please move the new column "Is it Additional?" to the right of date in data worksheet:
+Please move the new column **"Is it Additional?"** to the right of "Date" in data worksheet:

 1. Timestamp (Created by system)
 2. Date [Date]
-3. ***Is it Additional?
-[Single Radiobox] ***
+3. **Is it Additional?** [Single Radiobox]
 4. Group [Selection]
 5. Participants [Text]
 6. New Comer [Text]